Home

 When you have asked all of that in good faith and the answer is still no, then comes the real discipline, and it is simpler than it sounds.
 There are only two acceptable jobs: make the person genuinely good, or help them leave well.
 The cleanest test in the business is Netflix's keeper test, if this person told you they were leaving for a similar job elsewhere, would you fight to keep them?
 If the honest answer is no, you already know, and every month you wait is a month you have chosen the comfortable lie over the kind truth.
 Letting someone go from a job they are failing is not the cruelty.
 Leaving them stranded in it is.

 There is a brutal counterfeit of this idea, though, and it is worth naming so you never reach for it.
-The version where you rank everyone and cut the bottom tenth every year, on a schedule, is not rigor.
-It is sorting.
-It hollowed out Microsoft for a decade, turning teammates into rivals who hid information so a colleague would score below them, and the company that invented the practice eventually scrapped it.
+The version where you rank everyone and cut a fixed group every year, on a schedule, is sorting dressed up as rigor.
+Microsoft eventually abandoned stack ranking after years of internal competition, and General Electric moved away from the forced curve it had helped popularize.
 Take the candor, not the curve.
 This is one honest judgment about one real person, never a quota you fill.

 And the hardest seat-filler of all to remove is the one posting the best numbers.
 A brilliant jerk is not dead weight in any obvious way; they are filling their seat with output.
 But the output is a trick of the eye.
 Men's Wearhouse once fired its single best salesman, a man who hit every target and poisoned everyone near him, hoarding customers and helping no one.
 Afterward, no remaining person matched his individual sales, and the store's total sales went up.
 His good numbers had been hiding the damage he did to everyone else's.
-The research is consistent: avoiding one toxic worker is worth more than twice what hiring a star is worth, because the star lifts their own work while the jerk drags down everybody's.
+In a large study of hourly workers, avoiding one toxic worker was worth more than twice as much as hiring a superstar, because the star lifts their own work while the toxic worker drags down everybody's.

 It comes back to the bargain this whole essay rests on.
 A professional's side of it is judgment: you hand over the decisions, and they bring the thinking to make them well.
 Someone who refuses, who won't own a call or risk an opinion and only wants to be told exactly what to do, has quietly taken the laborer's deal instead.
 Fine.
 Give it to them honestly: a clear bar, close direction, and no mystery about what good looks like.
 Some people wake up the moment the deal is said out loud.
 And the ones who don't?
 They have just made your decision for you.